Enforced disappearance: Iraq

 At least tens of thousands of people disappeared under the regime of Saddam Hussein, many of them during Operation Anfal.

 On 15 December 2019, two Iraqi activists and friends – Salman Khairallah Salman and Omar al-Amri – disappeared amidst ongoing protests in Baghdad.
 The family and friends of the two fear the disappearance of more people following United Nations' warning to security forces and other unnamed militia groups, of carrying out a campaign of kidnapping and 'deliberate killings' in Iraq.

+According to the Red Cross, up to 1 million Iraqi Sunnis were forcibly disappeared during the war against ISIS by Iraqi security forces.

 Iran

 Following the Iran student riots in 1999, more than 70 students disappeared.
-In addition to an estimated 1,200–1,400 detained, the "whereabouts and condition" of five students named by Human Rights Watch remained unknown.
+In addition to an estimated 1,200–1,400 detained, the "whereabouts and condition" of five students named by Human Rights Watch remain unknown.
 The United Nations has also reported other disappearances.
 Many groups, from teacher unions to women's rights activists, have been targeted by forced disappearances.
 Dissident writers have been the target of disappearances, as have members of religious minorities, such as the Baháʼí Faith following the Iranian Revolution.
 Examples include Muhammad Movahhed and Ali Murad Davudi.